-As recreational marijuana (also referred to as adult use) laws take effect in Massachusetts, you may have some questions as to what this means for Boston’s residents and tourists, along with the rest of the state.
+As recreational marijuana laws take effect in Massachusetts, you may have some questions as to what this means for Boston’s residents and tourists, along with the rest of the state.
 The most important point to note is that marijuana is now legal for adults 21 and over.
 All you need is a government-issued ID proving you’re of age, and you’re good to go.
 Also, if you’re already a qualifying medical marijuana patient, nothing changes!
-Recreational laws do not affect medical laws.
+Recreational laws do not affect medical laws, and are overseen by different agencies.

 With that being said, there’s a few other things you need to know about recreational cannabis in Boston: